 Yet, despite its high prevalence, CFS is often misunderstood by both the public and the medical community.
 Raising awareness and enhancing our collective understanding of CFS are critical steps toward better care, improved treatment strategies, and comprehensive support for those impacted.

-In grappling with such a multi-faceted condition, it's becoming increasingly clear that an integrative medicine approach to managing CFS can be more effective.
+In grappling with such a multi-faceted condition, it's becoming increasingly clear that an integrative (and functional) medicine approach to managing CFS can be more effective.
 This approach goes beyond alleviating symptoms, delving deeper to address the root causes and promoting the overall health of the individual.

 By considering dietary changes, lifestyle modifications, mental health support, and complementary therapies, we can provide a comprehensive, personalized treatment plan.
 This holistic strategy takes into account that each person's experience with CFS is unique and, as such, requires an approach that addresses all aspects of their health and well-being.